Frequently asked questions about the CYC X1 PRO mid-drive motor system and our services.

 X1 PRO motor system has a two-stage reduction.
 1:6 from the planetary gearbox and another 1:6 from the sprocket and chain driving the chainring at the crank.
 Combined, this results in a reduction ratio of 1:36.
 This means that the maximum 7N.m. supplied form the motor, results in 250N.m. of torque at the bicycle crank.

-The X1 PRO kit support several bottom brackets, including the traditional BSA threaded bottom bracket, and press-fit bottom brackets such as the BB92 with a width of up to 92mm.
+The X1 PRO kit support several bottom brackets, including the traditional BSA threaded bottom bracket, and press-fit bottom brackets.

 The X1 PRO BSA threaded options fit bottom brackets ranging from 68mm to 120mm with extra spacers included in your kit should you need it.
+The pressfit options include BB92 versions as well as BB107 and BB109.
 BSA threaded and press-fit bottom brackets are the most common among mountain bikes.
-Below is a guide to help you check which bottom bracket you have, and how to choose the correct option for your CYC Motor kit.
+Below is a guide to help choose the correct option for your CYC Motor kit and how you check which bottom bracket you have.

 What bottom bracket do I have?